Its ideal riverside location has made Hanoi in Vietnam a coveted city since imperial times, attracting Chinese invaders and French colonisers.

 Southwest Monsoon – Warm and rainy

 25°C to 31°C, Prepare for rains and typhoons.
 Hold on tight to your designer hats!

-Need a visa to visit Vietnam?
+Need a visa to visit Hanoi in Vietnam?
 Check out Vietnam Visa On Arrival official website.